Apply for Benefits and/or Child Care Online

 - We will have an online form coming soon to our site, where you can upload scanned verification documents and submit them to us electronically.

-- Until then, you will need to send or bring in a copy of your verification documents to our offices (Pay stubs, rent receipt, etc.) along with our Verification Submission Form.pdf Please print this form before filling it out.
+- Until then, you will need to send or bring in a copy of your verification documents to our offices (pay stubs, rent receipt, etc.) along with our Verification Submission Form.
+Please print this form before filling it out.

-- Supplemental Nutrition Assistance Program (SNAP), (formerly food stamps) applications – An appointment letter will be mailed to you the day we receive your application.
+- SNAP Applications – An appointment letter will be mailed to you the day we receive your application.
 The letter will have the name and phone number of your assigned worker.
 You should contact your worker if you need to reschedule your appointment.
 Most interviews are done by phone.
 If you prefer to come into the office, please let your worker know that.
 If we cannot contact you on the day of your appointment and you haven’t called to reschedule, we will send a letter asking you to contact us.
-If we do not hear back from you, your application will be denied on the 30th day
+If we do not hear back from you, your application will be denied on the 30th day.

-- For Medicaid (not also applying for SNAP) applications – your application will be assigned to a worker.
+- Medicaid (not also applying for SNAP) Applications – Your application will be assigned to a worker.
 If the application is complete, the worker may process it without an interview.
 If necessary, the worker will contact you.

-- For Child Care applications – a member of the child Care team will manage your application.
-Since we currently have a waiting list for most of our child care programs, you may be placed on a waiting list
+- Child Care Applications – A member of the Child Care team will manage your application.
+Since we currently have a waiting list for most of our child care programs, you may be placed on a waiting list.

-- For Energy Assistance applications – Energy assistance is only available seasonally.
+- Energy Assistance Applications – Energy assistance is only available seasonally.
 CommonHelp only allows you to apply when the program is open.